 This is not only one of the original WorkAway destinations in Colombia.
-It is one of the only few destinations that is truly designed to be holistic and not driven by profit.
-Thereforeere we will be: working hard, contemplating and enjoying the wonders and the virtues of nature, and above all, WE WILL BE HONORING THE PRESENCE AND THE SPIRIT OF THE ORIGINAL INDIGENOUS TRIBES.
+We are very honest in our desire to design a space that is not driven only by profit.
+Therefore we will be: working hard, contemplating and enjoying the wonders and the virtues of nature, and above all, WE WILL BE HONORING THE PRESENCE AND THE SPIRIT OF THE ORIGINAL INDIGENOUS TRIBES.

 It is mainly a back to basics experience where you work for a few hours, cook by fire, and enjoy the EXTREME dynamic weather patterns.
 There is no electric lines running thru the farm, so most of our duties are done early during the morning up to mid-day.
 Located ad 1700 meters above sea level and with one of the most impressive views and sunsets of the area, your help would restore the highest coffee farm in the region, and help it become and agroforestry proyect based on permaculture principles, with the aim to produce as much variety of food as the climate allows.

 At the moment I am asking for a three (3) week commitment in the farm.
 This allows for full 15 days of work plus arrival and departure dates plus a day off per week to kick back in the beautiful hills of the area.